 Vein treatments should only be done by experienced and qualified vein experts who have trained in venous disease.

-With Dr. Happel, their minimally invasive nature of his treatments ensure that your post-treatment recovery period is very comfortable.
+With us, your pre and post-treatment recovery period is very comfortable.
 As a matter of fact, some of our patients have told us that their entire experience was totally pain-free.